 - 1. Allowed use of the <component> element

-- A component> element must contain only the following elements, which may appear in any order:
+- A <component> element appearing as the child of a <model> element must contain only the following elements, which may appear in any order:

 - <units>, <variable> and <reaction> elements in the CellML namespace,

 - <math> elements in the MathML namespace,

 - <RDF> elements in the RDF namespace.

-[ The recommended best practice is to define the child elements in the CellML and MathML namespaces in the order stated above.
+[ The recommended best practice is to defi ne the child elements in the CellML and MathML namespaces in the order stated above.
 Note that a <component> element must not appear inside another <component> element.
 Such nesting could be intended to indicate a logical encapsulation relationship, a geometric containment relationship, or some other relationship between the two components.
-There is no reason to assume that the nesting hierarchy produced for one type of relationship would be consistent with the hierarchy produced for other types of relationship.
-Therefore, CellML defi nes these relationships using the group> element, rather than nesting of component> elements.
+There is no reason to assume that the nesting hierarchy produced for one type of relationship would be consistent with the hierarchy produced for other types of relationships.
+Therefore, CellML defi nes these relationships using the <group> element, rather than nesting of <component> elements. ]